TammyGagliano/regex-tutorial/README.md

 The backslash character, \, retains its meaning in bracket expressions, permitting the usage of the special escape sequences: such as \n, \t, \w, \d, etc.
 ### Character Classes

+With a “character class”, also called “character set”, you can tell the regex engine to match only one out of several characters.
+Simply place the characters you want to match between square brackets.
+If you want to match an a or an e, use [ae].
+You could use this in gr[ae]y to match either gray or grey.
+Very useful if you do not know whether the document you are searching through is written in American or British English.

+A character class matches only a single character. gr[ae]y does not match graay, graey or any such thing.
+The order of the characters inside a character class does not matter.
+The results are identical.

+You can use a hyphen inside a character class to specify a range of characters.
+[0-9] matches a single digit between 0 and 9.
+You can use more than one range.
+[0-9a-fA-F] matches a single hexadecimal digit, case insensitively.
+You can combine ranges and single characters.
+[0-9a-fxA-FX] matches a hexadecimal digit or the letter X. Again, the order of the characters and the ranges does not matter.

+Character classes are one of the most commonly used features of regular expressions.
+You can find a word, even if it is misspelled, such as sep[ae]r[ae]te or li[cs]en[cs]e.
+You can find an identifier in a programming language with [A-Za-z_][A-Za-z_0-9]*.
+You can find a C-style hexadecimal number with 0[xX][A-Fa-f0-9]+.

 ### The OR Operator

 ### Flags

+Regular expressions have optional flags that allow for functionality like global searching and case-insensitive searching.
+These flags can be used separately or together in any order, and are included as part of the regular expression.

+To include a flag with the regular expression, use this syntax:

+var re = /pattern/flags;
+or
+var re = new RegExp('pattern', 'flags');

+Note that the flags are an integral part of a regular expression.
+They cannot be added or removed later.

+For example, re = /\w+\s/g creates a regular expression that looks for one or more characters followed by a space, and it looks for this combination throughout the string.

+    var re = /\w+\s/g;
+    var str = 'fee fi fo fum';
+    var myArray = str.match(re);
+    console.log(myArray);

+You could replace the line:

+    var re = /\w+\s/g;
+    with:
+    var re = new RegExp('\\w+\\s', 'g');
+    and get the same result.

+The m flag is used to specify that a multiline input string should be treated as multiple lines.
+If the m flag is used, ^ and $ match at the start or end of any line within the input string instead of the start or end of the entire string.
 ### Character Escapes

 These are special sequences representing commonly used character sets: